SpaCE-Lab-MSU/warmXtrophic/README.md

 ## Location of data

-The L1 data that are processed in the scripts in this repository will be published as an EDI package (DOI here).
+The L1 data that are processed in the scripts in this repository are published as an EDI package (https://doi.org/10.6073/pasta/ec1c1534994883f44e529610e9638305).
 In some scripts, the header may state that the data was input from Google Drive, which is an artifact of our data processing steps.

 ## Spatiotemporal extent